 The distant stakeholder is the one who knows design must be part of product development, but she has not prioritized the design effort personally.
 Her attention is monopolized with another aspect of her job.

 Appealing to the distant manager’s interests means tapping into the storytelling skills of your design team.
 If your distant manager is focused on a year or two out, empathize with her and create two designs.
-One for the needs now, and one that address the future target.
+One for the needs now, and one that addresses the future target.
 This will not only get your manager excited to talk about design with you it will also help her communicate her ideas to others.
-Allowing design to empower your manager When the design process becomes focused on the distant manager’s wants/needs, you can close the gap and get her more involved.
+When the design process becomes focused on the distant manager’s wants/needs, you can close the gap and get her more involved.

 2. The Micromanager